getcarina/getcarina.com/_posts/2016-01-17-deploying-and-building-minecraft-as-a-service.md

 So, in conclusion you've seen that I have poked and prodded Carina's Docker Swarm clusters from various angles.
 It all went quite smoothly since it all works with the Docker clients and tools you're already using.
+To prove the point of all this, I have a deployment of MCCY running on Carina (of course) at [https://mccy.itzg.me](https://mccy.itzg.me).